Stanley F. Hauser: Ordained ministry

 Hauser was ordained deacon on September 17, 1945, in St Mark's Church, San Antonio, and priest on October 10, 1946, at Calvary Church in Menard, Texas, by Bishop Everett Holland Jones of West Texas.
 He was rector of Calvary Church in Menard, Texas, and Minister-in-charge of St James' Church in Fort McKavett, Texas, between 1946 and 1947.
 He then became rector of St John's Church in Sonora, Texas, and priest-in-charged of Trinity Church in Junction, Texas, from 1947 to 1951.
 In 1951 he became rector of Zion Church in Charles Town, West Virginia, while in 1960 he became rector of St Mark's Church in Houston, Texas.
 Between 1968 and 1979, he was the rector of St Mark's Church, San Antonio.

 Bishop

 On May 8, 1979, Hauser was elected Suffragan Bishop of West Texas on the ninth ballot at a special council meeting.
-He was consecrated on August 24, 1979, at the San Antonio Convention Center by Presiding Bishop John Allin.
+He was consecrated on August 24, 1979, at the San Antonio Convention Center with Presiding Bishop John Allin as chief consecrator.
 He retained the post until his retirement in 1987.